The Most Beautiful Lake District Villages You Need to Visit

 11. Seatoller

 Just a few miles away from Derwentwater, a spectacular nearby lake, Seatoller is found at the eastern end of the Honister Pass.
+This is one of the most beautiful passes in the region, and it links Seatoller with Gatesgarth, through dramatic mountain scenery.

 12. Grasmere